StrikeforceRHO/CharacterSheets/README.md

 #This downloads the whole repository to your computer.
 #In this example, we are downloading the character sheets repository into
 #the directory "jeese_campaign" which you can rename to anything you like.
+#Please don't use spaces in the directory name if you decide to change it.
+#git will not like you if you do.
 $ git clone https://github.com/StrikeforceRHO/CharacterSheets.git ./jeese_campaign                                                                                                                                                                                           gn
 Cloning into './jeese_campaign'...
 remote: Counting objects: 56, done.